1.

 Susan Cassels, University Of California, Santa Barbara.

-Tracking the Tide of HIV in Middle-Aged Adults in East and South Africa: Insights from AWI-Gen Longitudinal Study •
+Tracking the Tide of HIV in Middle-Aged Adults in East and South Africa: Insights from Awi-Gen Longitudinal Study •

 Francesc Xavier Gomez-Olive, University of the Witwatersrand;